opalmedapps/opal-listener/docs/source/ci-cd-workflows.md

 #### Configuration: Service Accounts

-Service accounts were created to give the pipeline the required permissions to publish Firebase rules.
+Service accounts were created to give the workflow the required permissions to publish Firebase rules.

 To create a new service account, follow these steps: